aws well-architected: fqdn egress filtering

-To quote FSISEC13: Data Protection (Use Fully Qualified Domain Name (FQDN) ingress and egress filters) from the Security Pillar of the Financial Services Industry Lens in the AWS Well-Architected framework,
+To quote FSISEC14: Managing data loss prevention (Use Fully Qualified Domain Name (FQDN) ingress and egress filters) from the Security Pillar of the Financial Services Industry Lens in the AWS Well-Architected framework,

 Specifying policies by IP may not be practical because domain names can often be translated to many different IP addresses, and maintaining security groups at each egress point can be challenging.
 Filtering outbound traffic by an expected list of domain names can be an efficient way to secure egress traffic from a VPC because the hostnames of these services are typically known at deployment, and the list of hosts that need to be accessed by an application are not extensive and rarely change.